 I don’t usually eat breakfast at Chick-Fil-A, but was flying out of LAX airport recently and grabbed breakfast before my flight.
 It was a good opportunity to try out their coffee for the first time, so I ordered a cup and drank it black.

-It was around 8:30 a.m. at the airport and the line was extremely long and slow at this airport Chick-Fil-A. I would assume that the coffee would be relatively fresh, because you can see from my photo that the dispenser urn is not very big.
+It was around 8:30 a.m. at the airport and the line was extremely long and slow at this airport Chick-Fil-A. I would assumed that the coffee would be relatively fresh, because you can see from my photo that the dispenser urn is not very big.

-Have you tried coffee from Chick-Fil-A?
+To any coffee fans, have you tried coffee from Chick-Fil-A?
 What do you think of it?